orestulis05/rebasic_compiler/readme.md

-# REBASIC Compiler
+# rebcc (REBASIC Compiler)
 A [BASIC](https://en.wikipedia.org/wiki/BASIC)-like programming language compiler that was made by following [Austin Z. Henley's Teeny Tiny compiler tutorial](https://austinhenley.com/blog/teenytinycompiler1.html) in Python, writing my own version in Rust.

 ## Why?
 - For general knowledge of programming concepts.
 - To learn more Rust.
 - To know how does a compiler work on a deeper level.
-- To learn how to properly document projects (to learn markdown).
+- To learn how to properly document projects (to learn Markdown).
-- To learn how to design tests for safe updates.
+- To learn how to design proper tests.
+- To learn the basics of git and its commands.
+- To learn and practice Neovim.

 ## Example of REBASIC syntax
 ```
 PRINT "How many fibonacci numbers do you want?"
 INPUT nums

+# This is a comment.

 LET a = 0
 LET b = 1